DEVSENSE/phptools-docs/docs/vs/Installation/index.md

 ## Activation

-The product contains both 30-day trial and the full product.
+The product contains both a 30-day trial and a full product.
 When the trial is over, you can activate the software using a purchased license key.
 Please see [Product Activation](/vs/installation/activation) for more details.

 ## Updates